stefanw/pandas-linker/README.md

    2  | Bart | US
    3  | Mary | US

 and you want to detect similar rows and mark them as such.
-Here's how to that:
+Here's how to do that:

 ```python
 from pandas_linker import get_linker